 In cases of severe internal bleeding, such as brain or abdomen bleeds, emergency hospital treatment with high-dose factor replacement therapy is essential.

 Some children develop inhibitors—antibodies that neutralise the clotting factor, rendering replacement therapy ineffective.
 This occurs in approximately 20–30% of individuals with Haemophilia A2 and 3% with Haemophilia B3 undergoing factor replacement therapy.
 The risk of inhibitor development is linked to the type of genetic mutation present.

-It can be difficult to treat haemophilia in children with inhibitors as they suffer from more severe bleeding and joint problems.
-For patients with low levels of inhibitors, using higher doses of Factor VIII or IX concentrate may be effective in controlling bleeding.
-For patients with high levels of inhibitors, they will need other medicines to bypass the pathway to control the bleeding such as Factor Eight Inhibitor Bypassing Activity (FEIBA).
+Managing haemophilia with inhibitors is challenging.
+For individuals with low levels of inhibitors, higher doses of factor concentrate may be effective in controlling bleeding.
+On the contrary, patients with high levels of inhibitors require bypassing agents like Factor Eight Inhibitor Bypassing Activity (FEIBA).

 2American Journal of Hematology,

 3British Journal of Haematology,

 Children with haemophilia should avoid contact sports and activities posing a risk of abdomen or head injury due to the severe consequences of internal bleeding.
 Nonetheless, they are encouraged to engage in suitable physical activities, like swimming and non-contact sports, to strengthen joints and muscles, reducing the likelihood of bleeds.
 Those on prophylactic replacement therapy may safely participate in more vigorous exercise and enjoy a normal lifestyle.